visualinteractivedata/visualinteractivedata.github.io/bach.md

 </table>
  -->
 <p><img src="https://vishub.net/people/bach.png" width="150px" style="float: right;"/>
 Benjamin is a <a href="https://en.wikipedia.org/wiki/Reader_(academic_rank)">Reader (Associate Professor)</a> in Design Informatics and Visualization at the University of Edinburgh.
 He established and is now co-leading the VisHub (https://vishub.net) Lab.
-Benjamin is an Associate Professor at the University of Edinburgh where he is co-leading the VisHub Lab (<a hrf="https://vishub.net">https://vishub.net</a>).
 His research investigates more effective and efficient data visualizations, interfaces, and tools for data analysis, communication, and education.
-In 2021 Benjamin was named  Significant New Researcher by the IEEE VIS conference.
+He is regularly collaborating with social scientists, historians, biologists, peace reserachers, and public organizations.
+Benjamin was named  Significant New Researcher by the IEEE VIS conference (2021) and Eurographics Young Researcher (2019).
+His PhD received a VGTC Best Thesis honorable mention award (2014).
 </p>

 ## Contact and Links